 From a practical point of view, applying two profiles that are identical except for the profile white point doesn't make any difference.
-Likewise, when converting from one profile to another, as long as color space conversions are done using the relative colorimetric intent (rather than absolute colorimetric intent), the results will be the same (disregarding color gamut and black point issues, of course), regardless of the source and destination profile white points.
+Likewise, in a V2 workflow, when converting from one profile to another, as long as color space conversions are done using the relative colorimetric intent (rather than absolute colorimetric intent), the results will be the same (disregarding color gamut and black point issues, of course), regardless of the source and destination profile white points.

 When converting an image from one ICC profile to another using the absolute colorimetric intent, the images will still look the same, as long as the source and destination profiles have the same white point.
 However, as you can see from the images above, if the profile white points of the source and destination profiles are different, conversion using the absolute colorimetric intent will indeed give very different results.